Kingdom of the Planet of the Apes: Plot

 Noa reunites with his clan and is introduced to the apes' king, Proximus Caesar.
-Proximus has enslaved other clans, forcing them to work on opening the vault so he can access the human technology locked inside.
-Proximus invites Noa to dinner with Mae and Trevathan, another speaking human prisoner who teaches Proximus about the old human world.
+Proximus has enslaved other clans, forcing them to work on opening the vault so that he can access the human technology locked inside.
+Proximus invites Noa to dinner with Mae and Trevathan, another speaking human, who teaches Proximus about human history.
 Proximus believes that Noa's intuitiveness could help open the vault and warns him that Mae only has her own agenda.
-Noa confronts Mae, demanding the truth in exchange for his help.
-Mae discloses knowledge of a hidden entrance to the vault and seeks a book capable of restoring speech to humanity.
+Noa confronts Mae, demanding the truth in exchange for help.
+Mae discloses knowledge of a hidden entrance to the vault and seeks a book capable of restoring speech to humans.
 Noa agrees to help her enter and destroy the vault.
-Noa, Mae, Soona, and Anaya secretly plant explosives around the sea walls that protect the settlement.
+Noa, Mae, Soona and Anaya secretly plant explosives around the sea walls that protect the settlement.
 Trevathan catches them and intends to warn Proximus, but Mae strangles him to death.

-The group enters the vault, finding a stockpile of weapons and Mae's "book", which is actually a satellite decryption key.
-The apes discover old children's picture books depicting humans as the once-dominant species and apes in cages at a zoo.
+The group enters the vault, finding weapons and Mae's "book", which is actually a satellite decryption key.
+The apes discover picture books depicting humans as the once-dominant species and apes in cages at a zoo.
 As the group makes their way out of the bunker, they are confronted by Proximus and his followers.
-Lightning, one of Proximus' lieutenants, threatens to kill Soona, but Mae kills him with a gun and, rather than allow Proximus to claim the weaponry in the vault, triggers the explosives, flooding the bunker with the apes inside.
+Lightning, one of Proximus's lieutenants, threatens to kill Soona, but Mae kills him with a handgun and triggers the explosives; flooding the bunker with the apes inside.
 Mae flees the settlement while the apes climb to higher ground through the bunker.
 Noa is pursued by Sylva, whom he traps and leaves to drown.
 Noa then escapes the bunker but is attacked by Proximus.
-Noa leads his clan in summoning their eagles to attack Proximus and send him falling off a cliff into the sea.
+Noa leads his clan in summoning their eagles to attack Proximus and send him falling from a cliff into the sea.

-As Noa's clan returns to rebuild their home, Mae arrives to bid farewell to Noa, secretly holding a gun behind her back.
+As Noa's clan returns to rebuild their home, Mae arrives to bid farewell to Noa, secretly holding a handgun behind her back.
 She explains that she destroyed the bunker to prevent the apes from obtaining its weapons.
 Given their disparities, Noa and Mae question whether apes and humans can co-exist peacefully.
-As Noa takes Soona to look through a telescope he found on his journey, Mae travels to an intelligent human settlement at a satellite base.
-Mae delivers the decryption key, allowing them to reactivate the satellites, during which they manage to make contact with another human settlement.
+As Noa takes Soona to look through a telescope that he had found, Mae travels to an intelligent human settlement at a satellite base.
+She delivers the decryption key which allows them to reactivate the satellites and make contact with another human settlement.